 - 1. The system pump relay is enabled and the H-Net control displays "Waiting for Flow" until the flow-switch closes between J11A, 1 & 2 within the programmed time (10 seconds default). - 2.
 All elements in the interlock string, terminated between J11A and J11B, must be closed before the sequence is allowed to continue. - 3.
 If all interlocks are closed, relay K5 is enabled to command the combustion-air damper open (if used).
 The H-Net control displays "Waiting for Damper to Open" until the damper end switch closes. - 4.
 Relay K6 is enabled energizing the local pump (if used).
-The H-Net control commences its "Waiting for Flow" timer (adjustable 10-240 sec.).
-When the flow meets the minimum flow value for the boiler's flow meter (J1), and if used, the flow switch contact is checked on terminals J11B, 5 &6.

-With all the interlocks closed, the boiler start relay K1 is enabled.
+The H-Net control commences its Waiting for Flow" timer (adjustable 10-240 sec.).
+The flow switch contact is checked on terminals J11B, 5 &6. - With all the interlocks closed, the boiler start relay K1 is enabled.
 The H-Net control provides an output signal to the blower, which sets the blower to the programmed pre-purge speed.
 The Ametek blower uses a soft start speed that is applied before the pre-purge speed.
-"Waiting for Start Sequence" is displayed.
+"Waiting for Start Sequence" is displayed. - 5.
+With the blower started, the ignition control waits for the air switch to close.
+When the air switch closes it provides an input to the P.SW terminal of the ignition